reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 [SOON in Phase 2]

+## RPS Premium Members

+You can become a RPS Premium Member by owning a limited editionPremium RPS NFT.
+Current benefits of being a RPS Premium Member are:
+* Extra entries in RPS Giveaways.
+* Access to private spaces in our RPS Metaverse.
+* If you don’t have a Customized NFT Avatar, we will create one for you.
+* Regular drop reveals some hours before their minting in our Discord.

+## RPS Music Lover Members

+You can become a RPS Music Lover Member by owning a limited edition Musical RPS NFT.
+Current benefits of being RPS Music Lover Member are:
+* Extra entries in Musical RPS Giveaways.
+* Extra promotion benefits in Spotify.
+* RPS will promote your music or your close friends' / family members' music in their social networks.

-## RPS Member of the month
+## RPS Member of the Month

-You can become the RPS Member of the month by getting the highest number of NFTs in that month.
-The benefits of being the RPS Member of the month are:
+You can become the RPS Member of the Month by getting the highest number of NFTs in that month.
+Current benefits of being the RPS Member of the month are:
 * Your Customized NFT Avatar will be the cover of the RPS FAM Spotify Playlist during the following month.
-* If you don't have a Customized NFT Avatar because you were not one of the first 50 members, we will create one for you.
+* If you don’t have a Customized NFT Avatar because you were not one of the first 50 members, we will create one for you.
-* You will be able to reserve NFTs 24h before their drop during the following month.
+* You will have @RPS Fam Premium role for one month.

 ## Giveaways